BlueKloudco/thinaer/README.md

 0x03 | Temperature reading from a secondary source external to the primary chipset.
 0x04 | Humidity reading from a secondary source external to the primary chipset.
 0x05 | Boolean

+## Value Byte(s)
+Value bytes are the value of the predefined bytes and can use more than one hex value.
+An example of this would be using the predefined byte of `0x01` signaling to the peripheral device that it will receive the battery reading.
+The value byte could be `0x51`, which translates to "81%".
+The value byte(s) should be split into hex values and sent only after a predefined byte (key byte).
+To signal the end of the data a stop byte is required at the end as described below.

 ## Stop byte
 A stop byte is used to signal that data has ended.
 A stop byte is required after each piece of data to show that we are moving on to a new predefined byte or we are done.
 The peripheral will be looking for the predefined option “start” byte then the data byte(s), then finally the stop byte.